-- Files larger than or equal to the small-file threshold of 1024 KB are kept in a common location known as "global storage".
-If a file is backed up that already exists in “global storage”, it is not stored again and only referenced to the copy already in “global storage” (deduplication).
+- Files larger than or equal to the small-file threshold of 1024 KB are kept in a common location known as global storage.
+If a file that already exists in global storage is backed up, it is not stored again and only references the copy already in global storage.
+This is called deduplication.

-Note: This is located in the local copy location's ".global" folder.
+Note: Global storage is located in the local copy location's .global folder.

-- Files that recur in multiple folders or are common between backups, and are smaller than the 1024 KB threshold, will have multiple copies stored in the local copy location (no deduplication).
+- Files that recur in multiple folders or are common between backups, and are smaller than the 1024 KB threshold, will have multiple copies stored in the local copy location (i.e. no deduplication).

 - Files are stored in compressed form and are also encrypted.
 Compression effectiveness depends on the file type and contents.

-- After each new backup, the oldest local copies are removed that fall outside the configured retention setting, and a new baseline backup is created ("local backup consolidation").
+- After each new backup, the oldest local copies that fall outside the configured retention setting are removed, and a new baseline backup is created.
+This is called local backup consolidation.

-Please note this also applies to selected databases and larger files that change frequently - every backup run will back up a complete copy of these files to the Local Copy location.
-This can result in very large Local Copy sizes for Exchange, SQL servers or virtual hard disk files whenever multiple local copies are configured.
-If this behaviour is undesirable, reduce the number of local copies perhaps to just 2 or 3.
+Please note that this also applies to selected databases and larger files that change frequently - every backup run will back up a complete copy of these files to the local copy location.
+This can result in very large local copy sizes for Exchange, SQL servers or virtual hard disk files whenever multiple local copies are configured.
+If this behaviour is undesirable, reduce the number of local copies.

-Because of the above, the Size calculation (on the Backup Client's toolbar) will not provide an accurate indication of the size of the local copy.
+Because of the above factors, the size calculation function (switched on by clicking the Size button on the backup client toolbar) will not provide an accurate indication of the size of the local copy.

 Otherwise, use the example above as a guide to calculate the size of a local copy.